"Liberation Day"

 come from?

-After a local hick picks her up on the side of the road, some
+After the local hick picks her up on the side of the road, some

 romantic favors in return are hinted at and he tells Diana he's